2600hz/kazoo/doc/engineering/coding_standards.md

 * Use your spacebar
   * Surround operators and commas with spaces.
 * No Trailing Whitespace
-  * Remove trailing whitespaces from your lines
+  * Remove trailing whitespace from your lines
 * Avoid deep nesting
   * Avoid nesting case or any conditionals.
 If nesting is required do not exceed three levels.
 It is better to call a well-named function to encapsulate the decision making of the inner case.
 * Do not use if statements.